dongwenbo-92/Kylin/README.md

-# Kylin - A Github Client For Android
+# Kylin - A GitHub client for Android